 Do you seek positions of honor and recognition?

-Jesus spoke about this kind of pride, which seeks positions of honor, recognition, and praise for ourselves, rather than others.
-One day He had gone to the house of a prominent pharisee and He noticed how the guests picked the places of honor at the table, so as was his habit He told them a parable.
+Jesus spoke about this kind of pride, which seeks positions of honor, recognition, and praise for ourselves rather than others.
+One day, he had gone to the house of a prominent Pharisee and noticed how the guests picked the places of honor at the table, so as was his habit, he told them a parable.

-"When you are invited by someone to a wedding banquet," He said, "do not sit down at the place of honour, in case someone more distinguished than you has been invited by your host; and the host who invited both of you may come and say to you, "Give this person your place", and then in disgrace you would start to take the lowest place.
-But when you are invited, go and sit down at the lowest place, so that when your host comes, he may say to you, "Friend, move up higher"; then you will be honoured in the presence of all who sit at the table with you.
-For all who exalt themselves will be humbled, and those who humble themselves will be exalted" (Luke 14:8-11).
+"When someone invites you to a wedding feast, do not take the place of honor, for a person more distinguished than you may have been invited.
+If so, the host who invited both of you will come and say to you, 'Give this person your seat.'
+Then, humiliated, you will have to take the least important place.
+But when you are invited, take the lowest place, so that when your host comes, he will say to you, 'Friend, move up to a better place.'
+Then you will be honored in the presence of all the other guests.
+For all those who exalt themselves will be humbled, and those who humble themselves will be exalted" (Luke 14:8-11).

-We have to be careful here, however, because in our desire to show others that we are not proud, we can engage in false humility.
-Mother Nadine describes a time in the cloister, where she had spent a great deal of life, when they had a superior from the provincial house come to visit.
-They were all getting in line for lunch, which was cafeteria style, and they asked their guest to go first.
+We have to be careful here, however, because we can engage in false humility in our desire to show others that we are not proud.
+Mother Nadine describes a time in the cloister, where she had spent a great deal of life when they had a superior from the provincial house come to visit.
+They were all getting in line for lunch, which was cafeteria-style, and they asked their guest to go first.
 She, however, insisted that everybody else go before her and, as a result, held up the line for ten minutes!

 Are you obstinate?